vishvanathaa/iSpent_3.0.10/README.md

 # ispent

-"iSpent is an app designed to track your day to day expenses and income"
+"iSpent is an app designed to track your day-to-day expenses and income, and the copyright in the name of Vishvanatha Achary is protected.
+Legal action will be taken if the source code has been used for revenue generation."

 ## Getting Started